tangmit/tangmit.github.io/_pages/publications.md

 Genetics and computational biology articles
 ---
-As an undergraduate, I conducted research at the Penn Neurodegeneration Genomics Center (PNGC) within the Perelman School of Medicine applying computational methods to study the genetics of late-onset Alzheimer’s disease.
-This work is only tangentially related to the research I do now, but I'm proud of it nonetheless and it include it here to reflect my full academic publication record.
+As an undergraduate, I conducted research at the [Penn Neurodegeneration Genomics Center (PNGC)](https://www.penn-ngc.org/) applying computational methods to study the genetics of late-onset Alzheimer’s disease.
+This work is only tangentially related to the research I do now, but I'm proud of it nonetheless and include it here to reflect my full publication record.

 Amlie-Wolf A., **Tang, M.**, Way J., Dombroski B., Jiang M., Vrettos N., ..., Wang L. S., Schellenberg G. D. (2019).
 Inferring the molecular mechanisms of noncoding Alzheimer's disease-associated genetic variants.
 Journal of Alzheimer's Disease, 72(1), 301-318.
 [Link to access](https://doi.org/10.3233/JAD-190568)